iganev/dwpa-web-docker/README.md

 # dwpa-web-docker

 Docker containers necessary to run [dwpa](https://github.com/RealEnder/dwpa) locally or publicly.

+To run a worker, please have a look at [dwpa-worker-docker](https://github.com/iganev/dwpa-worker-docker).

 ## Setup